Average Home Insurance Cost in Mississippi

 Calculate Coverage Needs

-Accurate coverage starts with knowing your home's replacement cost based on today's construction expenses, not its market value.
-Document your belongings through photos and receipts to determine appropriate personal property limits.
-Residents in Jackson, Biloxi and other Mississippi cities should consider endorsements for storm damage, water backup and scheduled personal property like expensive jewelry, since standard policies may provide limited coverage for these items.
+Base dwelling coverage on the current construction costs to rebuild, not your home's market value.
+Document your belongings with photos and receipts to determine accurate personal property coverage limits.
+Homeowners in Jackson, Biloxi and other Mississippi cities should consider endorsements for storm damage, water backup and scheduled personal property such as jewelry, since standard policies may exclude or limit coverage for these items.

 2. 2